Scaling Role-Based Access Control at PTC

 1. Organization Management

-Organization management is a set of features only delegated to Super Admins, as any changes would drastically affect customer organizations' metadata.
+Organization management (editing org details and enablement/disablement) is a set of features only delegated to Super Admins, as any changes would drastically affect customer organizations' metadata.
+However, it was important to still allow Support Admins to view these details, without editing privileges, in order to fully understand organizational contexts of customers.

 2. License Management